Feddericokz/owl-utilities/owl-stl-flix-scrapper/README.md

 With this curl, lets jump straight to GPT, Look at the following conversation: https://chat.openai.com/share/1e31f543-ed67-4b4e-8641-12f043aec22a

 I've asked ChatGPT to:
-- Create a groovy script
+- Create a groovy script.
 - Use okHttp client (I'm just used to it) to mimic the cURL request.
 - Loop through pages and fetch until there's no more pages.
 - Collect the contents of data list into a file.
-- Debug statements
+- Debug statements.
-- Few fixes to the script
+- Few fixes to the script.

 Then saved the file as `STLFlixGraphQLGetProductList.groovy`.
 When using GPT like this, it doesn't actually execute the code it suggests, so it almost always needs a few tweaks to run, even tho sometimes it does run at once.